foldedtoad/lora_app/README.md

 ```

 ## SPI Logic Analyzer Traces
-In the docs directory there are two logic analyzer trace: a TX trace and a RX trace.
+In the "docs" directory there are two logic analyzer trace: a TX trace and a RX trace.
 You can use the Saleae software to view these traces without their hardware.